-More than just a liquid, more than just a cream

-... new Wildroot Liquid Cream Shampoo is a

-Even in the hardest water Wildroot Shampoo

-washes hair gleaming clean, manageable, curl-
+More than just a liquid, more than just a cream ... new Wildroot Liquid Cream Shampoo is a combination of the best of both.
+Even in the hardest water Wildroot Shampoo washes hair gleaming clean, manageable, curlinviting without robbing hair of its natural oils.
+Soapless Sudsy ...
+Lanolin Lovely!

-Soapless Sudsy...Lanolin Lovely!